 Since 1944, Jean has been an integral part of Bluewater Health’s history.
 She graduated from the Sarnia General Hospital School of Nursing, and worked as a nurse in various departments for decades.
 She’s still proud to call herself a nurse.

 But her involvement didn’t end with nursing.
 She volunteered with Bluewater Health and its predecessors for 62 years, embracing the hospitals’ changes and her many moments with patients along the way.

 “I loved what I was doing, I always did,” she recalls.

 With a natural inclination for paediatrics, Jean first started her volunteering journey with the Children’s Auxiliary at Sarnia General Hospital.
 She was honoured to be given a lifetime membership to that auxiliary.

 When she retired, she thought she’d pursue something different from nursing; however, she was guided back to her life’s calling.

 “It came out so loud and clear what I was to do,” she says.
 “I saw a poster that said ‘bloom where you are planted.’
 It meant I should do what I was trained to do.”

-Jean joined the Palliative Care team as a volunteer at Sarnia General Hospital, which was later changed to Supportive Care.
+At Sarnia General Hospital, Jean joined as a volunteer the Palliative Care team, which was later changed to Supportive Care.
 When Sarnia General and St. Joseph’s hospitals amalgamated in 2003 to form Bluewater Health, Miranda Lau, Manager of Spiritual Care at the time, encouraged Jean to continue volunteering.